Benztropine

 • Urinary retention or difficulty urinating

-• Orthostatic hypotension causing dizziness
+• Orthostatic hypotension leading to dizziness

 Warnings and Precautions